 Yes, in some cases you can.
-If the dryer vent is short (4 feet or less), you may be able to clean it yourself.
+If the dryer vent is short (4 feet or fewer), you may be able to clean it yourself.
 There are also kits sold at some home improvement stores for a DIY cleaning.
 We have heard mixed reviews on those kits.
 Sometimes people have good luck with them, other times people have spent hours trying to get it to work only to have the kit break while trying to clean their vent.
 Then they call us, and we have to remove the broken kit from the system and complete the cleaning.

 Why should I call Vent Guys to clean my vent?